 WARNING!
-Risk of explosion due to leaking batteries Leaking electrolytes can shorten the creepage distance
+Risk of explosion due to leaking batteries Leaking electrolytes can shorten the creepage distance and air gap between the poles.
+As a result, the requirements for the batteries may no longer be met.

 - Replace leaking batteries immediately. - Clean the battery compartment (and, if necessary, the device) before inserting the new disposable/rechargeable batteries.